 “Thus says the LORD: Cursed is the man who trusts in human beings, who makes flesh his strength, whose heart turns away from the LORD” (Jer 17:5).
-This gives a nutshell of those whom God would reject.
-The people whom the Lord would reject at the last judgement are:
+This gives an indication as to whom God would reject.
+The people that the Lord would reject at the last judgement are:

-Jesus warned three cities of their destruction at the last judgement because of their lack of repentance at his preaching and mighty works.
+The unrepentant people: Jesus warned three cities of their destruction at the last judgement because of their lack of repentance at his preaching and mighty works.
 He said, “Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the mighty deeds done in your midst had been done in Tyre and Sidon, they would long ago have repented in sackcloth and ashes.
-But I tell you, it will be more tolerable for Tyre and Sidon on the day of judgment than for you.
+But I tell you, it will be more tolerable for Tyre and Sidon on the day of judgement than for you.
 And as for you, Capernaum: ‘Will you be exalted to heaven?
 You will go down to the netherworld.’
 For if the mighty deeds done in your midst had been done in Sodom, it would have remained until this day.
-But I tell you, it will be more tolerable for the land of Sodom on the day of judgment than for you.”
-(Mt 11:21-24).
+But I tell you, it will be more tolerable for the land of Sodom on the day of judgement than for you” (Mt 11:21-24).

-Those who ignore or deny help to the poor, such as the Richman and his five brothers in the parable of the Rich Man and Lazarus (Lk 16:19-31) would end up in eternal fire.
+The uncharitable people: Those who ignore or deny help to the poor, such as the rich man and his five brothers in the parable of the Rich Man and Lazarus (Lk 16:19-31) would end up in eternal fire.
 Quoting Hosea 6:6, Jesus also expressed the importance of mercy over sacrifice (Mt 9:13).

-Jesus would reject heaven to the disciples, who would neglect to do the will of the Father.
-Jesus said, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
+The disciples who disregard the will of the Father: Jesus would deny heaven to the disciples who would neglect to do the will of the Father.
+Jesus said, “Not everyone who says to me, ‘Lord, Lord,’ will enter the Kingdom of Heaven, but only the one who does the will of my Father in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name?
 Did we not drive out demons in your name?
 Did we not do mighty deeds in your name?’
 Then I will declare to them solemnly, ‘I never knew you.
 Depart from me, you evildoers’” (Mt 7:21-23).

-Jesus said, “Everyone who acknowledges me before others I will acknowledge before my heavenly Father.
-But whoever denies me before others, I will deny before my heavenly Father” (Mt 10:32-33).
+Those who deny Jesus before others: Jesus said, “Everyone who acknowledges me before others I will acknowledge before my heavenly Father.
+But whoever denies me before others, I will deny before my heavenly Father” (Mt 10:3233).

 The curse is not from God because He will curse no one.
 The wicked get their punishment for their wrongdoing.
 They choose it by the misuse of their freedom and opportunities to do good.
-Hence, the judgement is like, “I came to you and through my representatives to save you.
+Hence, the judgement would be: “I came to you and through my representatives to save you.
 You ignored our message.
-When I approached you for help as a poor and helpless person, you sent me empty-handed.
-You forgot the favors you received from God.
-Now you will go empty-handed from here.”
-However, the righteous from all nations will inherit heaven because of the meritorious sacrifice of Jesus.
-He said, “people will come from the east and the west and from the north and the south and will recline at table in the kingdom of God” (Lk 13:29).
+When I approached you for help as a poor and helpless person, you sent me away empty-handed.
+You forgot the favours you received from God.
+Now you will go away empty-handed from here.”
+However, the righteous from all nations will inherit heaven because of the meritorious sacrifice of Jesus who said, “people will come from the east and the west and from the north and the south and will recline at table in the kingdom of God” (Lk 13:29).

 Go away from me

 God prepared the eternal fire originally for the devil and his associates.
-The devil is Lucifer, which means “Morning Star.”
-He was once a mighty angel who became proud of his beauty and splendor.
-He corrupted his wisdom (Ezek 28:17) through his self-generated pride and became known as Satan, meaning “adversary.”
+The devil is Lucifer, which means “Morning Star”.
+He was once a mighty angel who became proud of his beauty and splendour.
+He corrupted his wisdom (Ezek 28:17) through his self-generated pride and became known as Satan, meaning “adversary”.
 Devil, the fallen angel (Isa 14:12) and his partners have been active since the creation of Adam and Eve.
 The devil or Satan continues his work of sowing weeds among the Christians.
 The accursed people at the last judgement will join this eternal fire or punishment prepared for the fallen angels.
-Jude wrote: “The angels too, who did not keep to their own domain but deserted their proper dwelling, he has kept in eternal chains, in gloom, for the judgment of the great day” (Jud 1:6).
-Similarly, Peter wrote, “God did not spare the angels when they sinned, but condemned them to the chains of Tartarus and handed them over to be kept for judgment” (2 Pet 2:4).
+Jude wrote: “The angels too, who did not keep to their own domain but deserted their proper dwelling, he has kept in eternal chains, in gloom, for the judgement of the great day” (Judg 1:6).
+Similarly, Peter wrote, “God did not spare the angels when they sinned, but condemned them to the chains of Tartarus and handed them over to be kept for judgement” (2 Pet 2:4).

 (42) For I was hungry and you did not give me anything to eat, I was thirsty and you gave me nothing to drink; (43) I was a stranger and you did not welcome me into your house; I was naked and you did not clothe me; I was sick and in prison and you did not visit me.’

-Jesus presents the same situations that he applied for the righteous to those he placed on his lefthand side.
-He repeats hunger, thirst, strange travelers, those who lacked enough clothing, the sick, and the prisoner.
+Jesus presents the same situations that he applies to the righteous to those he places on his left hand.
+He repeats hunger, thirst, strange travellers, those who lacked enough clothing, the sick, and the prisoner.
 Jesus had noted the unwillingness of the selfish people to support the less fortunate.
 Despite the teachings of Jesus, they did not produce fruit of Christian living.
 They are like the fig tree Jesus cursed for lack of any yield (Mk 11:12-14).
 Thus, they brought their own eternal fate.

 (44) They, too, will ask: ‘Lord, when did we see you hungry or thirsty, naked or a stranger, sick or in prison, and did not help you?’

-The non-practicing Christians placed on the left side will ask clarification from the Lord the same way the righteous asked.
+The non-practising Christians placed on the left will seek clarification from the Lord the same way the righteous did.
 They repeat the conditions of the less fortunate who might have approached them in the past.
 However, they did not see Christ in the people whom they had denied help.
 They do not find any guilt in their actions.
 Instead, they will justify that they did not see Jesus asking for help as if they would have supported him if he had revealed himself in those situations.
-So, they continue their ill-will reasoning that the judge is doing injustice to them.
+So, they continue their ill-willed reasoning that the judge is doing injustice to them.